oguzhanozenc/plateful/README.md

 yarn dev
 ```

 Runs the app in development mode.
-Open `http://localhost:5173/` in your browser.
+Open `http://localhost:3000/` in your browser.

-## Deployment to Netlify
+## Deployment to Vercel

 ### 1. Build for Production